The World Beyond Your Head (2014) | virtual book

 by Michael Harris

-#reviews #books #technology #psychology Mentioned in what boredom does, what I'm doing now #6, The World Beyond Your Head (2014)
+#reviews #books #technology #psychology Mentioned in what boredom does, what I'm doing now #6, The World Beyond Your Head (2014), what I did in 2024

 In his book The End Of Absence, Michael Harris laments the everpresence of digital technology.
 He writes stylishly and gracefully, but he struggles to get a grip on the argument he wants to make.
 I feel his yearning for mindfulness and relate to his distrust for apps and devices that leech on our attention for profit, but I balk at his dismay at seeing a toddler attempt to zoom in on the cover of a magazine as if it were an iPad screen.